Sweet and Tangy Cabbage Slaw with Almonds

 It’s a big, colorful tangle of raw cabbage and crunchy almonds that every single person in my family totally chows down whenever I make it — even my son who tends to be picky about eating salads.

-I think a good cabbage salad should deliver a satisfying mix of texture with a tasty dressing.
+I think a good cabbage salad should deliver a satisfying mix of texture (crunch!) with a tasty dressing.
 The brightly seasoned vinaigrette is balanced with sweetness from honey (or maple syrup), and acidity from lemon juice and vinegar.

 - Green cabbage: Also known as white cabbage, this is the type of cabbage used for everything from sauerkraut to classic cabbage rolls.
 It has sturdy leaves that taste sweet and refreshing.
+I like to slice it as thin as possible (see my tips for slicing below).

 Shredding cabbage for slaw